-Kumar Venkataraman serves as Chairman of the Finance Department and holds the James M. Collins Chair in Finance in the Cox School of Business at Southern Methodist University.
-He received a Ph.D. in Finance from Arizona State University.
+Kumar Venkataraman is the Professor of Finance and the Maguire Chair in Energy Management in the Cox School of Business at Southern Methodist University.
+He serves as Academic Director of the Maguire Energy Institute and the Kyle Miller Energy program.
+He was the Chairman of the Finance Department between 2012 and 2015.
+He has a Ph.D. in Finance from Arizona State University.

 Notably, Kumar was named among “The Best 40 B-School Profs Under the Age of 40” in the 2011 Poets & Quants ranking of Business School professors.

 Research: Venkataraman specializes in the area of market microstructure and writes about financial market design; evaluation of trading strategies; and functioning of equity, fixed-income and energy markets.
 His research has been published in top-tier academic journals, such as Journal of Finance, Journal of Financial Economics, and Review of Financial Studies, and featured in industry publications, such as The CFA Digest, in text books, and in the business press, including Wall Street Journal, Barrons, Financial Times, The Economist and Bloomberg News.
 He has worked on consulting projects sponsored by Financial Industry Regulatory Authority (FINRA) and the Commodity Futures Trading Commission (CFTC), and has served as expert witness in litigations, including the U.S. Department of Justice.

 Teaching: Dr. Venkataraman teaches courses in the area of Investments and Energy Finance.